rybaier/100_days_of_code_leetcode/README.md

  ## Day 32
-This has now become a combination of leetcode problems or job problems.
+This has now become a combination of leetcode problems or open source problems.
 Having recently started a project I am working on updating authentication code for firebase in react native from namespace to modular. a trying exercise
  - Feb 6

  ## Day 33